Bochicchio3/QT_GUI_for_autonomous_navigation/README.md

   QString as3 = ")";
   as=ax.append(as.append(ay.append(as2.append(as3))));

- // HERE THE BOUNDING LINES ARE REALIZED
+ // DRAW THE BOUNDING BOX

   painter.drawText(rectangle1 ,s);
   painter.drawText(rectangle2 ,as);